 My name is Corey Badgerow and I am The Beanpole.

 I started this blog initially to form a coping strategy in order to make sense of what was going on in my life in the beginning of my recovery.
 The gift of desperation is what initially brought me to living a life in recovery and believe me, I didn't walk into any 12 step meetings wanting to be a better person; I walked in scared and angry and had no frame of reference for what my journey into recovery would look like.
 All I knew - is that I wanted a way out of the life that I was living and I wanted to stop using drugs.
 I didn't know how to stop - I tried it on my own many times and I couldn't manage to get past a couple days without using.
 Before I started working the 12 steps, my life entailed an endless stream of guilt, shame, pain, misery and resentments.
-I was living a life that included the behaviors such as spending my money on drugs instead of paying my rent, a vicious in and out of jail cycle, and always chasing the next high.
+I was living a life where I was spending my money on drugs instead of paying my rent, a vicious in and out of jail cycle, and always chasing the next high.

 This blog serves the purpose to illustrate the emotional landscape of my life, reconciling feelings about who I was in active addiction with the person I am now in recovery.
 This blog not only helps hold me accountable to my own program in recovery, but may it also encourage others along theirs as well.
 This blog reminds me that I have everything I need today and that I've come a long way from where I was.
 This blog rewards me with an outline of my success and personal growth in which I'm able to see through writing my experiences, helping me to organize the misery of my memories and removing the heaviness that I used to carry with me.
 It differentiates two roads that I've traveled; one walking through active addiction and the other serving as a platform for exploring the beautiful transformation that I have been gracefully been able to experience.